 Colorado Springs has no shortage of great restaurants, bars and cafes that showcase great food and spectacular views of the Rocky Mountains.
 From steakhouses to bakeries to Mexican restaurants, you’ll have no trouble finding something to satisfy your appetite.
 The city also features several restaurants that offer vegetarian and vegan options.

 Colorado Springs is also celebrated for having one of the region’s better school systems.
 The region is known for its top-notch K-12 public and private education institutions spread across 17 different school districts.
 It’s also well-regarded for its nationally recognized higher education institutions, including the University of Colorado Springs, Colorado College, United States Air Force Academy and more.
 When they move to Colorado Springs, parents can rest assured that their kids are getting a first-rate education.
 Local schools generally score quite well on tests, and high school curriculums are geared toward preparing students for college.

 A pet-friendly city, Colorado Springs offers several dog parks, where your furry loved one can socialize with other dogs.
 There are also plenty of pet-friendly trails and recreational areas where you and your dog can get some exercise while enjoying the Colorado sunshine.

 If you’re planning to buy a new home in Colorado Springs or need help selling an existing property, The Wheaton Team can help.
 For more than a decade, we’ve specialized in residential real estate in Colorado Springs and all of El Paso County.

-Visit www.thewheatonteam.com to browse our listings of current homes on the market or contact our team directly at 719-536-4581.
+Browse our listings below of current homes on the market or contact our team directly at 719-536-4581.
 Our passionate real estate professionals are ready to help guide you through the home buying/selling process and provide in-depth information about living in Colorado Springs.